 Very similar to the K545, but with more comfortable (although much sweatier) earpads, a non-removable cable, and a slightly more refined sound.
 Its amazing comfort and sound come very close to open headphones, including being a bit light on the bass.
-The extra comfort over the K545 gave this the edge for me initially, but as prices have changed to make this substantially more expensive, I can’t say it’s worth the difference.
+The extra comfort over the K545 is substantial, but it’s also far less suited for portable use due to the huge earcups and non-replaceable cable.

 A stylish, decent sounding, moderately comfortable alternative to people seeking H6-level fashion and materials with more bass.
 Its sound isn’t worth its price, but it’s better than a lot of headphones out there.